mathesar-foundation/mathesar-website/faq.md

 {% capture faq_section2 %}

-### Is Mathesar a sustainable project?

-We’re working towards our first Alpha release.
-After the launch, we’ll iterate until we have a Version 1.0 ready for wider adoption and community feedback.

-We’ve received philanthropic funding for this initial development.
-And we’re working towards self-sustainability.

-We haven’t yet decided on a business model.
-But we’ll always help support smaller organizations and individuals – and won’t just tailor our features to the needs of enterprises only.

-One thing we’re sure of: Mathesar will always be open-source and self-hostable.

-{% endcapture %}

-{% capture faq_section3 %}

 ### How is Mathesar different from a spreadsheet?

 Spreadsheets are easy to use, but they’re also easy to mis-use because they're so unstructured.